2014 Bells Up Winery Titan Pinot noir

 Ok, now let’s chat about the 2014 Bells Up Titan Pinot noir.
 Made using a blend of Pommard, Dijon 115 and 777 Pinot noir clones, they aim to best represent and honor the growing season and harvest with this wine.
 As Dave Specter, owner and winemaker, concisely put it, “you don’t need a lot of technology to make a great wine.”

 As we swirled and sipped, we found this Pinot noir was filled with just about every berry flavor imaginable– raspberries, marionberries, blackberries and tart blueberries along with some black and sour cherries.
 Earthy notes of forest floor and eucalyptus mingled with a couple dashes of both white and black pepper, ending with a smooth, mocha-like finish.
-It’s got bright acidity and would complement many different dishes from grilled salmon to baked mac and cheese topped with bacon bits.
+It’s got bright acidity and would compliment many different dishes from grilled salmon to baked mac and cheese topped with bacon bits.